tsedio/tsed-vitepress-theme/docs/tutorials/mongoose.md

 ## MongooseService

-@@MongooseService@@ lets you to retrieve an instance of Mongoose.Connection.
+@@MongooseService@@ lets you retrieve an instance of Mongoose.Connection.

 ```typescript
 import {Service} from "@tsed/common";